-ArduPilot aims to enable the creation and use of trusted, autonomous, unmanned vehicle systems for the peaceful benefit of all.
-Ardupilot is a project that can currently be described as an autopilot suite.
-As an open source project, it is constantly evolving and being developed.
-The development "DEV" team uses the community and commercial partners to add functionality to ardupilot that benefits everyone.
-Although ardupilot does not manufacture any hardware, ardupilot firmware works on many different boards (hardware) to control unmanned vehicles of all types.
-Coupled with ground control software, unmanned vehicles running ardupilot can have advanced functionality including real-time communication with operators.
-Ardupilot has the largest community dedicated to helping users with questions, problems, and solutions
+ArduPilot enables the creation and use of trusted, autonomous, unmanned vehicle systems for the peaceful benefit of all.
+ArduPilot provides a comprehensive suite of tools suitable for almost any vehicle and application.
+As an open source project, it is constantly evolving based on rapid feedback from a large community of users.
+The Development Team works with the community and commercial partners to add functionality to ArduPilot that benefits everyone.
+Although ArduPilot does not manufacture any hardware, ArduPilot firmware works on a wide variety of different hardware to control unmanned vehicles of all types.
+Coupled with ground control software, unmanned vehicles running ArduPilot can have advanced functionality including real-time communication with operators.
+ArduPilot has a huge online community dedicated to helping users with questions, problems, and solutions

 Copter -- Plane -- Rover -- Sub -- Antenna Tracker

-Hardware is the peripheral sensors, controller, and output devices that act as the vehicle’s eyes, ears, brain, arms etc.
+Hardware is the peripheral sensors, controller, and output devices that act as the vehicle’s eyes, ears, brain and arms.

 Almost any mobile machine can be transformed into an autonomous vehicle, by simply integrating a small hardware package into it.
 Hardware packages begin with a controller.

-Using inputs from sensors, the controller is able to send outputs to devices such as ESC’s, servos, gimbals, etc.
+Using inputs from sensors, the controller is able to send outputs to devices such as ESC’s, servos, gimbals and other peripherals.

 Software is your interface to the controller.
 Also called a Ground Control Station (GCS), the software can run on PC’s or mobile devices.